Tips on how to grab a bargain and see more of Londons best shows with this guide on the only way to get cheap theatre tickets in London

-Watch out for new musicals coming to the West End as they have previews before the show officially opens.
+New musicals coming to the West End have previews you can book these direct with the theatre you are going to.
+Watch out for new musicals advertised as coming to the West End as the previews sell out before the show officially opens.
+These first few days are often reduced by as much as £10 or £20.
 You will be able to grab some great seats at reduced prices and get to see it first!

-Many theatres have group bookings.
+Many theatres have group bookings which drastically reduce the price for the number of tickets you purchase.
 By booking a large group of tickets for you and your friends you can get premium seats at almost half price.
-You will get a booking reference to enable you collect money before paying and everyone gets a good deal!
+Contact the box office direct to find out who deals with their bookings.
+You will get a booking reference to enable you collect money for all of your before paying.
+Everyone gets a good deal!

-If you are aged between 15 and 29 you can sign up with mousetrap.org.uk.
+If you are aged between 15 and 29 you can also sign up with mousetrap.org.uk.

 Mouse trap organises events each month with last-minute offers and freebies.
 You could get tickets as cheap as £10!

-Thank you for reading How to get cheap theatre tickets in London, I hope I have given you an insight into buying tickets for your favourite show.
+Thank you for reading How to get cheap theatre tickets in London.
+I hope I have given you an insight into buying tickets or getting last-minute theatre tickets for your favourite show.
 Your only decision now is which one will you see first?

 All opinions are my own and I have not been compensated in any way.